grafana/scenes/docusaurus/docs/scene-app.md

 ### Step 2.
 Render scene app in plugin

-Definine a component that will render the scene app:
+Define a component that will render the scene app:

 ```tsx
 function MyApp() {